 Although the N30i was compared directly to the DreamWear Nasal Mask in our review, another factor to consider is that the DreamWear is now a family of masks, including the nasal, nasal pillow, and full face mask versions.
 If you are one who enjoys easily switching between different mask versions if one doesn’t work out or due to varying circumstances, the DreamWear may be the mask for you.

-Both masks are currently compatible with any machine with the exception of the ResMed Airmini Travel CPAP Machine, which has its own unique mask offerings.
+Both masks are currently compatible with almost all CPAP machines with the exception of the ResMed Airmini Travel CPAP Machine, which has its own unique mask offerings.

 Which Is the Winner?
 Which Is Better for You?